Kike Márquez

-Enrique "Kike" Márquez Climent (born 23 July 1989) is a Spanish footballer who plays for Córdoba CF mainly as a left winger.
+Enrique "Kike" Márquez Climent (born 23 July 1989) is a Spanish footballer who plays mainly as a left winger for Primera Federación club Zamora.

 Club career

 Born in Sanlúcar de Barrameda, Province of Cádiz, Márquez played youth football with local club Atlético Sanluqueño CF, making his senior debut in the 2006–07 season in the Tercera División.
 After returning to youth football with Villarreal CF, he joined UD Almería B also in the fourth division.

-Márquez left the Andalusians after two years (achieving promotion in his second), signing with another reserve team and also in his native region, Recreativo de Huelva B. On 26 September 2010 he made his first appearance with the main squad, starting in a 1–1 away draw against SD Ponferradina in the Segunda División.
+Márquez left the Andalusians after two years (achieving promotion in his second), signing with another reserve team and also in his native region, Recreativo de Huelva B. On 26 September 2010, he made his first Segunda División appearance with the main squad, starting in a 1–1 away draw against SD Ponferradina.

-In June 2011, Márquez joined Segunda División B side Real Betis B. He continued to compete in that tier the following campaigns, representing Sanluqueño, Cádiz CF, Racing de Ferrol, Marbella FC and Extremadura UD.
+In June 2011, Márquez moved to Segunda División B side Betis Deportivo Balompié.
+He continued to compete in that tier the following campaigns, representing Sanluqueño, Cádiz CF, Racing de Ferrol, Marbella FC and Extremadura UD.
 He achieved promotion to division two in 2018 with the latter, contributing ten goals to this feat.

+Márquez left Extremadura in January 2022 as the club was experiencing severe financial problems, and subsequently represented Primera Federación sides Albacete Balompié and Córdoba CF, promoting with both but leaving before playing in that level.
+He remained in the league in the 2024–25 campaign, on a one-year contract at Zamora CF.